the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/project/_index.md

 # Unit 01 Data Science Project

-The final project for this unit will be a small research project.
-Working with the data science tools we explored this unit, **you are expected to tell a narrative story about a time in your life using data as evidence.** You will present your findings to your peers and
+The final project for this unit will be a research project.
+Working with the data science tools we explored this unit, **you are expected to tell a narrative story about a time in your life using data as evidence.**

 To be successful in this project, you should **find a topic that is both interesting to you and answerable** (at least in part) with data from your chosen dataset.
 Your teachers will help you make sure your project hypothesis achieves that.